-Typically, a mental illness is considered to be an impairment unless it leaves it significantly affects your ability to function.
+Typically, a mental illness is considered to be an impairment unless it significantly affects your ability to function.
 Of course, only a doctor can decide this and it is the doctor’s opinion that will determine your classification.
 It is also worth noting that pѕусhiаtriс sеrviсе animаlѕ fall under a different qualification as well.
 One key distinction is that pѕусhiаtriс sеrviсе animаlѕ and service dogs need to be trained.
 While emotional support animals can’t disturb people, they don’t have to meet any particular training requirements for their designation.

 Service animals are typically dogs or miniature horses.
 They usually work with people who are deaf, blind, suffering from seizures, or confined to a wheelchair.
 These service animals are specifically trained to manage the unique symptoms that come with these conditions.
 Service animals are trained to recognize and help to deal with symptoms as they arise.
 While they both provide valuable service, these differences are important.

 Does my emotional support animal need a vest, leash, tag, collar, etc. to identify him or her?

 While a vest, leash, tag, collar, and other accessories are NOT a requirement for emotional support animals, they can often be helpful in clarifying that your animal is an emotional support animal and reducing questions about your animal